confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-ldap-rbac-all/README.rst

 - Enable TLS for network encryption - both internal (between CP components) and external (Clients to CP components)

-In this deployment scenario, we will set this up, choosing SASL/LDAP for authentication, using user provided custom certificates.
+In this deployment scenario, we will setup CP components SASL/LDAP for authentication, using user provided custom certificates.

 Before continuing with the scenario, ensure that you have set up the `prerequisites </README.md#prerequisites>`_.